Home Finland Regions Top Sights of Southern Finland – Where to Go Beyond Helsinki

 Unlike in Lapland, where the best time to visit is from February to April, the winter in Southern Finland is nowadays often wet, dark and snowless.
 The best time to visit Helsinki is definitely the summer season from May to September.

 The onset of spring is at its most beautiful in May.
-It is worth noting that during Midsummer and the July holiday season, Helsinki can be a ghostly deserted place – in early summer it‘s best to follow the example of the Finns and head to Turku Archipelago or Lakelands region for some quality time at a summer cottage.
+It is worth noting that during Midsummer and the July holiday season, Helsinki can be a ghostly deserted place – in early summer it‘s best to follow the example of the Finns and head to Turku Archipelago or Lakeland region for some quality time at a summer cottage.

 Read more: Cottages in Finland